mhsendur/ChatGPT-Grade-Predictor/README.md

 # OVERVIEW OF THE REPOSITORY:

-1. Preprocessing:
-   function: cleans, transforms, and organizes raw data into a suitable format, ensuring it's free of inconsistencies and optimized for analysis
+1. Preprocessing: cleans, transforms, and organizes raw data into a suitable format, ensuring it's free of inconsistencies and optimized for analysis
  <img width="276" alt="Screenshot 2024-01-19 at 18 52 48" src="https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/441666e7-4503-4fe4-8afe-6782fb79a989">
 	--> some cells need preprocessing and some do not
 <img width="721" alt="Screenshot 2024-01-19 at 18 53 42" src="https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/162c50ef-3e33-4089-8b03-e4659c112531">
 	--> preprocessing steps

-3. Feature engineering:
-   function: selects, manipulates, and transforms raw data into meaningful and relevant features that enhance the performance and accuracy of the model
+3. Feature engineering: selects, manipulates, and transforms raw data into meaningful and relevant features that enhance the performance and accuracy of the model

 <img width="941" alt="Screenshot 2024-01-19 at 18 55 50" src="https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/e12b76d2-35cc-487f-a7ec-c0808667e36b">
 	looks for keywords and mathemetical expressions

 <img width="724" alt="Screenshot 2024-01-19 at 18 59 45" src="https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/32762329-08bd-4473-9bed-64dd6e4db398">
 	gives sentimental value of the user prompts by emotion analysis

 <img width="855" alt="Screenshot 2024-01-19 at 19 01 05" src="https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/8047ac16-9bc0-4648-84ad-9b6312b75344">
 	checks for the similarity of the question asked with the actual question

 <img width="986" alt="Screenshot 2024-01-19 at 19 01 16" src="https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/23d06cf1-30a3-4ee4-9d2b-c0fdba543ada">
 	checks if the questions were solved one by one or in a disorganized way

-**AND THERE ARE MANY MORE!!!**
+**AND THERE ARE MANY MORE FEATURES!!!**

-4. Results:
-function: shows the performance of the model
+4. Results: shows the performance of the model
 <img width="483" alt="Screenshot 2024-01-19 at 19 17 35" src="https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/417c7793-fdfc-41c8-be29-1b917926d845">
 	Average R^2 and MSE values of the model with cross-validation and scalar

 ## METHODOLOGY: